arunavenkatachalam/Excel_Challenge/README.md

-# Excel Challenge

 # GOAL

-To analyze a database of 1000 sample projects to uncover any hidden trends
+To analyze a database of 1000 sample projects to uncover any hidden trends using Excel.

 # Change Log